-- Select the JRCERT-accredited dosimetry program you attended from the drop-down menu. - Enter the date the program ended. - Confirm your agreement to release your scores to your program director. - Upload a scan of your OFFICIAL JRCERT diploma/certificate in a pdf, tiff, bmp or jpg format only.
-Be sure the entire document is visible in the document window.
+- Select the JRCERT-accredited dosimetry program you attended from the dropdown menu. - Enter the date the program ended. - Confirm your agreement to release your scores to your program director. - Upload a scan of your OFFICIAL JRCERT diploma/certificate in a pdf, tiff, bmp or jpg format only.
+Be sure the entire document is visible in the document window and that it is not password-protected.
 Applications with documents that are not a scan will be returned to the applicant for update.
-When the OFFICIAL diploma cannot be provided by the exam deadline date, a letter executed by the program director on OFFICIAL letterhead
+When the OFFICIAL diploma cannot be provided by the exam deadline date, a letter executed by the program director on OFFICIAL letterhead will be accepted in lieu of the OFFICIAL diploma.
+The graduation date detailed in the letter must correspond to the graduation date indicated on the OFFICIAL transcript.

-- will be accepted in lieu of the OFFICIAL diploma.
-The graduation date detailed in the letter must correspond to the graduation date indicated on the OFFICIAL transcript. - Upload a scan of your OFFICIAL transcript with a confer date that corresponds to your certificate/diploma in a pdf, tiff, bmp or jpg format only.
-Be sure the entire document is visible in the document window.
+- Upload a scan of your OFFICIAL transcript with a confer date that corresponds to your certificate/diploma in a pdf, tiff, bmp or jpg format only.
+Be sure the entire document is visible in the document window and is not password-protected.
 Applications with documents that are not a scan or where the confer date on the transcript does not correspond to the graduation date on the diploma will be returned to the applicant for update. - If the JRCERT program you attended was a certificate program, upload a scan of your Bachelor's degree (or higher) diploma in a pdf, tiff, bmp or jpg format only.
 For students attending a certificate program with a non-English BS (or higher) diploma, an English translation must be provided,